inventree/inventree-docs/docs/admin/settings.md

 ## Admin Settings

-InvenTree ships with a lot of dynmaic settings.
+InvenTree ships with a lot of dynamic settings.
 While [config file settings](../start/config.md) require access to the webserver on which InvenTree is hosted these can be changed by all admins of the server.

 ### User Settings

-Change how InvenTree apears to the individual user and configure login and user data.
+Change how InvenTree appears to the individual user and configure login and user data.

 ### Global Settings

 #### Login Settings

-Change how logins, password-forgt, signups are handled.
+Change how logins, password-forgot, signups are handled.

 | Settings Name | Type | Description | Default |
 | --- | --- | --- | --- |